Susya: Ancient synagogue

 A motif that probably represented Daniel in the lion's den, as in the mosaics discovered at Naaran near Jericho and Ein Samsam in the Golan was also tesselated, surviving only most fragmentarily.
 The figure, in an orans stance, flanked by lions, was scrubbed from the mosaics in line with later trends, in what Fine calls a "new aesthetic" at Khirbet Susiya, one that refurbished the designs to suppress iconographic forms thought by later generations to be objectionable.
 We can only reconstruct the allusion to Daniel from the remaining final Hebrew letters remaining, namely -el, אל.

 Another unique feature is number of inscriptions.
 Four were laid in mosaics: two in Hebrew, attesting perhaps to its conservation as a spoken language in this region and two in Aramaic.
 Nineteen fragmentary inscriptions, some of which were in Greek, were etched into the marble of the building.
 From these dedicatory inscriptions the impression is given that the synagogue was run by donors rather than by priests (kōhen).

 Early Islamic period village

 After the Islamic conquest, the archaeological evidence appears to suggest that a new Muslim population immigrated to the South Hebron Hills and settled next to the Jewish population.
 According to Y. Mizrachi, the population changed in the seventh century and adopted Islam, as testified by unpublished Arabic inscriptions from the Synagogue, which was transformed into a mosque The village thrived until the 12th century.

-Themosque in the courtyard of the former synagogue featured a mihrab in the southern wall, a second mihrab between two columns in the southern portico, and stone benches along the walls.
+The mosque in the courtyard of the former synagogue featured a mihrab in the southern wall, a second mihrab between two columns in the southern portico, and stone benches along the walls.
 Magness, assessing the evidence uncovered by the several archaeologists who dug at the site, which includes an inscription, dates the mosque to the reign of Caliph Al-Walid I, in the early eighth century.